pet2cattle/kubectl-eks/README.md

    ```

 #### <a name='stats'></a>`stats`
-Get EKS cluster stats of the current cluster or all the clusters that matches a filter
+Get kubernetes stats of the current cluster or all the clusters that matches a filter:

+* Namespace count
+* Pod count
+* Node count
+* Number of Nodes not ready
+* Number of Pods not in the `Running` state
+* Number of Pods with restarts

 ```bash
 kubectl eks stats [flags]